 Notwithstanding the preceding, adopted traffic engineering best management practices would provide for overall optimization of the signals at the intersection.
 This would minimize Opening Year PM peak hour turn lane queuing impacts to the extent practical, but would not fully mitigate the identified queuing deficiency.
-On this basis, Project traffic contributions to Opening Year turn queuing impacts at the WB left turn lanes at the SR-71 SB ramps at Rio Rancho Road are considered cumulatively considerable, and queuing impacts are considered cumulatively significant.
+On this basis, the City Council hereby finds that Project traffic contributions to Opening Year turn queuing impacts at the WB left turn lanes at the SR-71 SB ramps at Rio Rancho Road are considered cumulatively considerable, and queuing impacts are considered cumulatively significant.

 Implementation of mitigation measures 4.2.4-4.2.6 requires the Project Applicant to pay requisite fees toward the construction of required improvements at the SR-71 NB ramps at Rio Rancho Road, thereby fulfilling the Applicant's mitigation responsibilities.
 However, payment of fees does not guarantee timely completion of the required improvements.
-Therefore, impacts to transportation/traffic impacts are unavoidable and would remain significant.
+Therefore, the City Council hereby finds that impacts to transportation/traffic impacts are unavoidable and would remain significant.

 Implementation of mitigation measures 4.2.1, 4.2.2, 4.2.4, 4.2.5 and 4.2.6 requires coordination with Caltrans.
 Since that agency is not under the control of the City of Pomona, timely implementation of the mitigation measures cannot be guaranteed; therefore, impacts cannot be guaranteed to be reduced to a less-than-significant level.
 There are no feasible mitigations for impacts to the WB left turn lane queues at the SB ramps to SR-71 at Rio Rancho Road.
-Impacts to transportation/traffic impacts are unavoidable and would remain significant.
+The City Council hereby finds that impacts to transportation/traffic are unavoidable and would remain significant.

 The roadway segment of Rio Rancho Road from Rancho Valley Drive to SR-71 NB would operate at an acceptable LOS if the controlling intersections were improved.
 However, because implementation of mitigation at the intersection cannot be timely assured, it is concluded that, pending completion of required improvements at those locations, the affected connecting roadway segment would operate at unacceptable LOS under future (2040) conditions.
-This is a cumulatively significant and unavoidable impact.
+The City Council hereby finds that this is a cumulatively significant and unavoidable impact.

 Impacts to Congestion Management Plan (CMP) facilities are coincident with impacts to other Study Area facilities.
 As substantiated in detail in the Project TIA, under Horizon Year Conditions, Project traffic contributions to impacts at the SR-71 NB Ramps / Rio Rancho Rd. intersection would be cumulatively considerable, and LOS impacts at the intersection would be cumulatively significant and unavoidable.
 Additionally, Opening Year Conditions, Project traffic contributions to WB left turn lane queuing at the SR-71 SB Ramps/ Rio Rancho Road SB Ramps would be cumulatively considerable.
 As described above, implementation of mitigation measures 4.2.4-4.2.6 cannot be guaranteed.
-Therefore, impacts are cumulatively significant and unavoidable.
+The City Council hereby finds, therefore, that impacts are cumulatively significant and unavoidable.